melissawm/acquire-docs/docs/tutorials/compressed.md

 runtime.start()
 runtime.stop()
 ```
-To inspect the data, we'll open the `out.zarr` file and print some of the data properties.
+We'll use the [Zarr Python package](https://zarr.readthedocs.io/en/stable/) to read the data in `out.zarr` file.
 ```python
 # We'll utilize the Zarr python package to read the data
 import zarr